FrancisCrickInstitute/network_borg_blog/README.md

 ### Version 0.9.9.6
 - Stripped libraries not used in _network_borg_ncclient.py.
 - Added additional logic to _network_borg_ncclient.py and _network_borg_netmko.py to handle drivers which are not supported.

+### Version 0.9.9.7
+- Updated NETCONF files